 Christopher J. Schaber, Ph.D. has been with the Company since November 1996 and serves as Executive Vice President and Chief Operating Officer with the responsibility for clinical development, regulatory affairs, quality control and assurance and manufacturing and distribution.
 Previously, he held the positions of Executive Vice President of Drug Development and Regulatory Compliance commencing April 1999 and Chief Development Officer and Vice President of Regulatory Affairs and Quality Assurance/Quality Control commencing June 1998.
-He served as Vice President of Regulatory Affairs and Quality Assurance/Quality Control commencing June 1998.
-He served as Director of Worldwide Regulatory Affairs.
+He served as Vice President of Regulatory Affairs and Quality Assurance with ATI from 1996 to 1998.
+Dr. Schaber was employed from 1994 to 1996 by Ohmeda as Director of Worldwide Regulatory Affairs.
 At Ohmeda, Dr. Schaber was responsible for all regulatory strategies with the FDA and other health authority bodies.
 From 1989 to 1994, Dr. Schaber held a variety of regulatory and operations positions of increasing importance with The Liposome Company, Inc., and Elkins-Sinn Inc., a division of Wyeth-Ayerst Laboratories.
 Dr. Schaber received his B.A. from Western Maryland College, an M.S. in Pharmaceutics from Temple University and a Ph.D. in Pharmaceutical Sciences from The Union Graduate School.
 Dr. Schaber also holds a Regulatory Affairs Certification (RAC) from the Regulatory Affairs Professional Society.